python-useful-helpers/exec-helpers/README.rst

         height=24  # type: int
     )

-Where hostname is a target hostname, auth is an alternate credentials for target host.
+Where hostname is a target hostname, auth_strategy is an alternate credentials for target host.

 SSH client implements fast sudo support via context manager: